carazaagu/HumanitarianData-EU/README.md

 2. Data wrangling (in Jupyter notebook Datasets.ipynb)
 3. Feature engineering and Visualizations (in Jupyter notebook Project.ipynb)
 4. Evironment development with Dash (in dash_HumanitarianEU.py)

+#### Running the tool
+Just download all the files and run dash_HumanitarianEU.py in your terminal.
+After that visit through internet the local server http://127.0.0.1:8050